SimMarkt/PLC_Meth/README.md

  - Gas analysis
  - Water supply

+ Block flow sheet

+ Pictures of the plant

 ### Programmable logic controller

 Cyclic runs of the different scripts.
 Autonomous control with discrete action ...
-Autonmation studio from B&R -> libraries for modules and functions...
+RB Control with Temperatur in first stage Autonmation studio from B&R -> libraries for modules and functions...

+ Autonomous control - Rule-based Control based von T_Cat

+ Temperature Control based on T_cat_max < T_krit and T_cat_max < T_sinter
+ T_krit based on chemical equilibrium data and linear regression with non-linear basis functions

+ T_sat and p_sat in Condenser_Control -> based on Magnus equation

+ Visualization in Mappp View

 ---